draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

     - One way to build a DIAMOND reference database is to download a set of reference sequences from the NCBI database, e.g. in the **FAA** format.
     - Use the function :code:`specimen.util.util.create_DIAMOND_db_from_folder('/User/path/input/directory', '/User/Path/for/output/', name = 'database', extention = 'faa')` to create a DIAMOND database
     - To speed up the mapping, create an additional mapping file from the e.g. ``GBFF`` files from NCBI using :code:`specimen.util.util.create_NCBIinfo_mapping('/User/path/input/directory', '/User/Path/for/output/', extention = 'gbff')`
-    - To ensure correct mapping to KEGG, an additional information file can be created by constructing a CSV file with the following columns: 'NCBI genome', 'organism', 'locus_tag' (start) and 'KEGG.organism'
+    - To ensure correct mapping to KEGG, an additional information file can be created by constructing a CSV file with the following columns: 'NCBI genome', 'organism', 'locus_tag' (only the part until the seperator '_', the part, that is the same for all locus tags) and 'KEGG.organism'
-      ``TODO``: Was ist hier mit start gemeint?

         - The information of the first three columns can be taken from the previous two steps while
         - For the last column the user needs to check, if the genomes have been entered into KEGG and have an organism identifier.